checkedc/checkedc-clang/README.md

 [checkedc-clang](https://github.com/Microsoft/checkedc-clang) repo will be the new monorepo.

-3. There are be no changes to the [checkedc](https://github.com/Microsoft/checkedc) repo.
+3. There will be no changes to the [checkedc](https://github.com/Microsoft/checkedc) repo.
 It will continue to be a separate git repo.